(Top)

 Ilya Sutskever

-One of the most cited scientists ever because his contributions to the field of modern AI, Co-Founder and Chief Scientist at OpenAI
+One of the most cited scientists ever because his contributions to the field of modern AI, Co-Founder and Former Chief Scientist at OpenAI

 The exact way the post-AGI world will look is hard to predict — that world will likely be more different from today’s world than today’s is from the 1500s [...]
 We do not yet know how hard it will be to make sure AGIs act according to the values of their operators.
 Some people believe it will be easy; some people believe it’ll be unimaginably difficult; but no one knows for sure